HorizonsRC/RPMP-iNaturalist/README.md

 Observations where `is_in_site = 'N'` may indicate a new infestation outside of existing managed areas and should be assessed by the relevant field staff.

-> **Note:** These two fields must be manually added to the `iNat_Eradication`, `iNat_ProgressiveContainment`, and `iNat_AllProgrammes` layers in the AGOL hosted feature service before running the pipeline for the first time.
-Go to the item in AGOL → Data → Fields → Add Field.

 ---

 ## Credentials and Security